qdbp/SalmonTheme/README.md

 from the scheme colors from the same palette spec for maximum harmony.

 The effect is to create a clear division into exactly two areas: the grey editor field, and the reddish, "calming" UI field outside it.
-Adaptation to the reddish surrounding tint makes the editor look cooler than it would under ambient monitor temperature settings, which I think is a nice effect.
+Yes -- the interior in that screenshot is a grey, generated for 6000K.
+It might look very redshifted in the context of a white screen, but once your eyes adapt (and assuming your view conditions match those for which the theme was generated -- a dim room) it will look neutral.
+Chromatic adaptation is a hell of a drug.

 ## The Restraint Scheme

-This is the interesting bit, designed with all the color science, etc, blah blah blah, see [palette_gen](https://github.com/qdbp/palette_gen).
+This is the interesting bit, designed with all the power of [palette_gen](https://github.com/qdbp/palette_gen).

 The name suggests muted colors, which is necessary for a light scheme to avoid retinal destruction.
-Function delcarations, identifiers and keywords are greyscale to further this effect.
+Function declarations, default identifiers and keywords are greyscale to further this effect.

 ### Design Language